What is Exploratory Testing?

-Though the current trend in testing is to push for automation, exploratory testing is a new way of thinking.
+Though the current trend in software testing is to push for automation, exploratory testing is a new way of thinking.
 Automation has its limits

 |Directed from requirements||Directed from requirements and exploring during testing|